How to use fly spray safely with pets at home!

-Summer means there’s no shortage of bugs in the home: ants, cockroaches, spiders, and who knows what else!
-So when control of these pests are necessary, it’s especially important to consider the safety of your pets when using chemicals.
+The warmer months means there’s no shortage of bugs in the home.
+Ants, cockroaches, spiders, and who knows what else are lurking about!
+So control of these pests are necessary, it’s especially important to consider the safety of your pets when using chemicals.

 Most regular fly or insect sprays (the kind you buy at the supermarket) are pyrethrin based and have a very low concentration of the active ingredient (<1%, a side note: this is often less than is in cat and dog flea medications).
 Although cats in particular are sensitive to concentrated pyrethroids, levels less than 1% are very unlikely to cause a problem.
 After all, it’s the dose that makes the poison.